-Exercise: For each of these, you might consider comparing the English vowel sound to what the pronunciation of the spelling equivalent would be in French.
+Exercise: For each of these, you could compare the English vowel sound to what the pronunciation of the spelling equivalent would be in French.

 Aspiration of consonants

-On our plosive sounds [p] [b] [d] and [t], we tend to aspirate them.
+We tend to aspirate our plosive sounds: [p] [b] [d] and [t].
 You can practice not doing this by holding a piece of paper in front of your lips, saying these sounds and aiming for the paper to move as little as possible.

 “J” and “ch” sounds

 In English, the letter “j” usually produces the sound [dʒ]; for example, “enjoy” or “jam” both have the [dʒ] sound.
 However, in French this sound is rare, and the “j” is far more likely to be pronounced [ʒ], i.e. je (I) and jaune (yellow).
 However, [dʒ] can be found in loan words like “jazz,” so it’s not unknown to the French tongue.

 The same is true for “ch,” which we often pronounce [tʃ], but the French usually pronounce [ʃ].
 Although we have words like “cheese” and “chance” with a hard “ch,” some of our words like “brioche,” “Chicago” and “quiche” pronounce “ch” as [ʃ].
 Many of these words are of French origin, so this pronunciation should be second nature to us.

 However, it’s still common for people learning French to try and use [tʃ] for words like chose (thing) or [dʒ] for words like je .
 With the IPA you can easily avoid that mistake!

 “Gn” in French and English